-All summer long, The Gardens at Wynyard Hall are a visual feast of vivid flowerbeds, trees and shrubs, surrounding perfectly manicured, velvety green lawns.
-Of course, brilliant blooms are born in the spring, so now our team of dedicated gardeners are gearing up to get everything in great shape for the summer.
+All summer long, The Gardens at Wynyard Hall are a visual feast of vivid flowerbeds, trees and shrubs.
+They’re all surrounded by perfectly manicured, velvety green lawns.
+Since brilliant blooms are born in the spring, our gardeners are gearing up to get everything ready for summer.
 And we thought you might enjoy some tips on how to do the same at home…

 Our Top Ten Gardening Tips for February